DOE/LANL Jurisdiction Fire Danger Rating:

 Solving an age-old physics mystery requires highly sensitive detectors

-Los Alamos physicists were involved in the detectors’ installation, operation and data analysis for the LEGEND-200 experiment at Italy’s Gran Sasso National Laboratory, which is located deep underground.
-Here, postdoctoral researcher Carmen-Romo Luque mounts the germanium detector with a plate — active shielding for nearby background sources — and the copper rods required to install the detectors in vertical strings Credit to: Los Alamos National Laboratory
+For this experiment at Italy’s underground Gran Sasso National Laboratory, Los Alamos physicists were heavily involved in the detectors: installation, operation and data analysis.
+Here, postdoctoral researcher Carmen Romo-Luque mounts the germanium detector with a plate — active shielding for nearby background sources — and the copper rods required to install the detectors in vertical strings.
+Credit to: Los Alamos National Laboratory

 The quest to observe a radioactive decay process predicted over a century ago continues in earnest.
 An international collaboration, which includes Los Alamos National Laboratory, plans to design detectors that would be 100 times more sensitive to this hypothetical process than detectors used in previous experiments.
 Results from the first stage of the Large Enriched Germanium Experiment for Neutrinoless Double Beta Decay program, known as LEGEND-200, are now detailed in Physical Review Letters.